harkin-s/serverless-dynamo/README.md

-## Serverless Task app (WIP)
+## Serverless and Svelte Task app
-Small serverless task app using AWS Lambda and Dynamo db

-TODO
-add register page
-fix error states
-add test
+Task app with SveleteJS fronend, AWS Lambda API using DynamoDB as a database.
+The Lambdas are deployed using the serverless framework.
+The Repo has a circle ci build lane which deployes changes on all commits to master